Future-Learning Ready: The Imperative of Trauma-Informed Design in the Fourth Industrial Revolution

 Dena Eaton-Colles

-Dena Eaton-Colles, Assoc AIA, LEED Green
+Dena Eaton-Colles, ALEP, Assoc AIA, LEED Green Associate

 Associate Planner / Programmer, Bassetti Architects

 Dena’s experience as both architectural designer and educator gives her a unique view on the role that space can play in education.
 She understands teaching and learning pedagogy and is inspired by schools that address not only current best practices, but those that look ahead to “next practices”.
 A Planner / Programmer at Bassetti Architects, she is also co-leader of Bassetti’s Trauma-Informed Design initiative.
-She is an A4LE, ALEP Candidate (June 2024, Cohort 10)

 Cole Webber